nopslide/firovm/README.md

 code.
 This is especially important for large or high-risk changes.
 It is useful to add a test plan to the pull request description if testing the changes is not straightforward.

+### Notes

+This repo have been tested with third party tool
+lib for rpc call and smartcontract development [qtumjs](https://github.com/qtumproject/qtumjs)
+cli for smartcontract deployment [solar](https://github.com/qtumproject/solar)